 A Wi-Fi network relies on radio waves to carry data, however, in the future there may be a problem.
 It’s estimated that globally we consume 60% more data each year.
 As a result there is a danger that a standard radio frequency technology like Wi-Fi will struggle to meet demands.
 The bandwidth of radio – the maximum data it can carry – has limits.
 This problem is known as the ‘spectrum crunch’.

 A solution beyond Wi-Fi

-At the IOP building a new way of connecting to the internet which uses light is on show.
-Called LiFi, it can overcome the spectrum crunch because light has the ability to unleash 1,000 times more bandwidth than radio for carrying data.
+LiFi is a new way of connecting to the internet which uses light.
+It can overcome the spectrum crunch because light has the ability to unleash 1,000 times more bandwidth than radio for carrying data.